 Festival tickets with camping include:

-- 2 nights camping
+- 1 or 2 nights camping

 - Guided swim

 If you’ve already entered a race and would like to book a festival ticket with camping, please use use this link https://register.chronotrack.com/r/60263

 If you’ve entered one or more races and you or your family would like to attend some of the events (eg Speakers’ Evening, live music, or Forest School) but don’t want to camp, we will be offering tickets for these options very soon.

 The 2021 race manual will be available soon.

 Is there a charge for children?

 To book a place for your child for camping and/or Forest School, please register on our festival booking page.

 For families who don’t want to camp, we will be offering places on Forest School nearer the time for an additional fee.

 For the kids races, you have to register your child and pay a small entry fee.
 Find out more here.